Hazeman28/bcpm-knowledge-base/docs/src/code-style/react-eslintrc.md

 them.
 Make sure to describe your decisions as it will help other team members to evaluate those changes.

+For more info about contributing check out [Contribution](/contribution) section of these docs.

 ## References

 [0]: